tbohne/msc/README.md

 Plan to interleave the reading / thinking / programming / experimenting and the writing.

-## Dependencies for baseline simulation
+## Dependencies for Baseline Simulation

 - [arox_docker](https://git.ni.dfki.de/arox/arox_docker): dockerization of the AROX system
     - branch: `noetic`